esavv/wavescore/readme.txt

-# Things to work on next as of 2024/11/08:
+# Things to work on next as of 2024/11/12:
- - iOS development: Add functionality that, upon user upload, displays a set of manuevers "performed" in the video.
-This should be a hardcoded set of maneuvers but gets us to figure out both (1) display and (2) what the json/schema the app should expect from our prediction service
+ - Model API pre-work & iOS connection: Get a dummy API service running that outputs hardcoded maneuvers & connect it to our iOS app.
+Then, try to deploy it to the cloud.
+ - Model API pre-work: Update the dummy API to actuall inspect the video and, say, report the video length.
+Maybe also report a random news headline to demonstrate internet connectivity.
  - Model API: Figure out how to host our python inference code as a Web API using Flask or something similar.
 User posts a video file to the API service and gets an inference returned
- - iOS development: Figure out how to get the app to call my inference Web API
  - We should update all src/ scripts to expect execution from the src directory
  - Figure out how to pad images to make them square before the resizing in train.py
  - Figure out how to get progress bar-like print statements